realworldocaml/book/en/08-imperative-programming.md

 container, but this would be inconvenient, since iterators have similar behavior for many different kinds of containers.
 To define a _generic_ iterator, there are several reasonable choices: we can use first-class modules, or we can use objects.
-The simpler approach is to use objects.
+One of the simpler approaches is to use objects.

 You can skip forward to the Objects chapter for more informatation about objects, but we'll be using basic objects, which are just collections of